 He’s not your usual pet.
 But Messi, a two-and-a-half-year-old puma, lives like a coddled house cat with married couple Mariya and Aleksandr Dmitriev.
 The three share a one-bedroom apartment in Penza, Russia, with the hallway converted into the puma’s playpen.
 But it’s no mean feat housing this unusual house pet as the cougar has reached a whopping 90 pounds (approx. 41 kg) since being adopted.

-Mariya and Aleksandr found Messi as a sickly cub at the Saransk Zoo in Penza.
+Mariya and Aleksandr found Messi as a sickly cub at the Saransk Zoo in Penza in early 2017.
 He was 8 months old and suffered from health problems that he’d sustained since being bought by the zoo five months earlier.
 Messi was one of three cubs born together in captivity: the Saransk Zoo named all three cubs after famous football players to celebrate their city hosting four matches of the World Cup.

 The young couple were drawn to the puma and were very concerned to learn of his poor health.
 They approached zoo staff and asked if they could buy Messi and take him home.
 To their utmost surprise, the zoo said yes.
 “He always thought about having a lynx—never a puma,” Mariya said of her husband’s love for big cats.
 “It’s hard to explain but we believe that having this puma is part of our destiny.”